vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 I'm a stickler for automated testing and being consistent in writing good code.
 When I work in a company environment I always imbue good testing practices and habits in the colleagues around me.

-Part of this rhetoric is to define project specific automated tests that are repeatable and configurable.
+Part of my rhetoric is to define project specific automated tests that are configurable.

 There are a plethora of tests you *may* want to do in a project, my tests stub starts with the following: